albertomh/DepositDuck-api/README.md

 guidelines when writing commit messages.
 `commitlint` is enabled as a pre-commit hook.
 Valid commit types are defined in `.commitlintrc.yaml`.

-### Project structure

-The project is split into two packages, `web` & `api`.
-Each corresponds to a separate FastAPI app defined in the `main` module. `apiapp` is mounted on `webapp` under the `/api` path.

-### Dependables

-Callables for use with FastAPI's dependency injection system are made available in the `dependables` module.
-These include utilities to access the `structlog` logger, a configured settings object and a Jinja fragments context.

 ### Manage requirements

 Packages required by the application are defined by `.in` files in the `requirements/`